 When to Contact a Medical Professional

-Call your health care provider if you have double vision.
+Call your provider if you have double vision.

 There is no way to prevent this condition.
-Persons with diabetes may reduce the risk by controlling their blood sugar.
+People with diabetes may reduce the risk by controlling their blood sugar.

-Abducens paralysis; Abducens palsy; Lateral rectus palsy; Vith nerve palsy; Cranial nerve VI palsy
+Abducens paralysis; Abducens palsy; Lateral rectus palsy; VIth nerve palsy; Cranial nerve VI palsy; Sixth nerve palsy; Neuropathy - sixth nerve